Walvis Bay Private School

 -

-The parents are notified via sms on the Friday prior to the detention date.
+The parents are notified via SMS on the Friday prior to the detention date.
 The learner is issued with a detention letter, Edupac Individual Conduct Report, detailing the transgressions.
 This report must be signed and returned to school.

 -